 Man of the match Iyad Ahmed was always a threat down the right with pace

-is improving) was getting stuck in early and it was from a clash of heads
+is improving).
+Ahmed was getting stuck in early and it was from a clash of heads

-jumping for a high ball that lead to the visitors first substitution.
-He
+jumping for a high ball that led to the visitors' first substitution.
+Ahmed

-does link up with Price well and it was noticable that he came in for some
+does link up with Price well and it was noticeable that he came in for some

 tough tackling during the second half.